 About iOS Developer Mode

-Developer mode was introduced with iOS 15.
-When developer mode is turned off, you cannot develop apps using the actual device, such as installing and debugging an app under development.
+Developer mode was introduced in iOS 15.
+When developer mode is turned off, you are unable to develop apps on the actual device, including such as installing and debugging an app under development.
 This article explains how to turn on developer mode.

 TOC